 - Freedom to Marry is the campaign to win marriage for same-sex couples nationwide.

-POLLING DATA: Support for marriage in Virginia has increased in the past six years.
-Now, 45% of Virginians say they support marriage for same-sex couples, while in 2006, 57% of residents voted in favor of restricting marriage to different-sex couples.
-(Times-Dispatch, March 2013)
+Support for marriage in Virginia has increased in the past six years.
+Now, 56% of Virginians say they support marriage for same-sex couples, including 75% of Democrats and 56% of Independent voters.
+(The Washington Post, May 2013)